ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 p jw.full_name # => "Shreya Donepudi"
 ```

 Well, it's progress, I suppose.
-We resolved the `undefined method 'full_name' for #<Person>` issue.
+At least we resolved the `undefined method 'full_name' for #<Person:0x00007fe0c24a6eb0>` issue.
 But, we want each instance to use it's _own_ first name and last name attributes to put together it's full name.
 How can we author the `.full_name` method to do that?

 If we changed the definition of the method to the following: